alessandrofama/fmod-love/README.md

 This project uses SCons.
 Navigate to the folder containing the SConstruct file and run:
 ```
 scons platform=windows target=release fmod_api="C:\Program Files (x86)\FMOD SoundSystem\FMOD Studio API Windows"
-Replace platform (windows, osx) and the fmod_api path with the path of your FMOD API installation.
 ```
 Replace platform (windows, osx) and the fmod_api path with the path of your FMOD API installation.